roxk/idlgen/README.md

 ![Generate idl from C++ header](banner.png)

-Idlgen is a library for generating idl files when implementing WinRT components.
-With this library, you never have to write a single line of MIDL3 again.

-Currently, only C++ is supported.
+idlgen is a C\+\+20 library for authoring C++/WinRT types without writing idl.
+This bring the developer experience on par with C++/CX.

 ## Installation